juhakivekas/explision/README.md

 There are  some less  obvious tweaks  that can be  done, but  that are really useful when needed:

--  `connector_spacing` The  distance  between connectors  on an  edge.
+- `socket_spacing` The distance between  sockets for the connectors of an edge.
 Defaults to 10 times the material thickness.

+- `socket_margin` The  lower limit of how  close a socket can  be to a shape corner.
+Defaults to `socket_spacing`.

+-  `connector_width`  The width  of  the  connector in  the  direction perpendicular to the face edge.
+Defaults to material thickness.

 - `connector_inset` The distance from the connector socket to the edge of  the face.
 Defaults to  material thickness.

--  `connector_width`  The width  of  the  connector in  the  direction perpendicular to the face edge.
-Defaults to material thickness.

-- `dpi` The dpi of the output SVG.
-Default is 90 to be compatible with Inkscape.
+This does  not affect connector shape in any way.

+-  `connector_margin` The  distance between  duplicate connectors.
+If connectors overlap, then try playing with this.

 Printing
 --------